dazuma/toys/toys/docs/guide.md

       end
     end

-## Advanced Tool Definition Techniques
+## Advanced tool definition techniques

 This section covers some additional features that are often useful for writing tools.
 I've labeled them "advanced", but all that really means is that this